CET Shanghai Study Abroad

 Advance your Chinese.
 Small class sizes, weekly one-on-ones, and passionate instructors help you establish or grow your Chinese language skills, while language practica get you using your Chinese beyond the classroom where it really counts.

 Intern in Shanghai.
-If you enroll in the Internship elective, we take your interests, background, and language abilities and match them with the needs of an organization in Shanghai.
+If you enroll in the internship elective, we take your interests, background, and language abilities and match them with the needs of an organization in Shanghai.
 You learn to navigate an international workplace with professionalism and take ownership of your own experiences.

 Housing and Meals